oscar-system/GAP_pkg/GAP_pkg_radiroot/README.md

 # GAP_pkg_radiroot

-This is generated wrapper package for the GAP package RadiRoot 2.9.
+This is a generated Julia wrapper package for the GAP package RadiRoot 2.9.

 ## Issues